phetsims/qa/documentation/qa-book.md

 website if seperate accounts are needed.
 These are available on the credentials sheet.
 Ask Katie if you need access to these accounts.

+Things to include in website testing:
+* Existing test accounts and where to get their credentials.
+* Using temporary emails to test making an account.
+* Ox-dev is typically used as the testing platform.
+* Changes (such as submitted activities and changed/created accounts) on ox-dev do not carry over to the main site.
+* Test multiple platforms and window sizes.
+Note the differences between mobile site layout and standard site layout.
+* Test navigation using the supported screen readers and keyboard navigation.
+* Make sure links work and lead to the right location.
+* Make sure the animations associated with buttons, dropdown menus, and other animating features are correct.
+* Make sure to test in at least 3 different languages.
+English, another ltr language, and an rtl language.

 ### 4.6: Offline Website (Installer) Testing

 The offline website installers are (typically) built every Sunday morning.
 Test the offline website every Monday.
 To